Government relations

 Recent activities

-• RSNA jointly urges Congress to reject damaging funding levels in 2025
+• RSNA jointly urges Congress to provide robust funding for the NIH in 2025

 • RSNA responds to a Request for Information from the NIH’s All of Us Precision Medicine Research Program

-RSNA submitted comments in response to a request for information from the National Institutes seeking comments on potential future data linkages for the All of Us Precision Medicine Research Program.
+RSNA submitted comments in response to a request for information from the NIH seeking comments on potential future data linkages for the All of Us Precision Medicine Research Program.

 RSNA’s response recommends that the All of Us Program incorporate linkages to imaging databases, namely the NIH-funded Medical Imaging and Data Resource Center (MIDRC).
 MIDRC is a collaborative initiative co-led by RSNA, the American College of Radiology (ACR), and the American Association of Physicists in Medicine (AAPM) and hosted at the University of Chicago.